Cloud vs. Traditional Mortgage Lending: A Cost-Benefit Analysis

 Cloud platforms replace capital expenditure with operating expenditure.
 Instead of buying servers, you pay a monthly subscription that covers infrastructure, maintenance, and support.

-• No hardware investment.
 Cloud providers own and maintain the infrastructure.
-Your capital stays in the business.
+Your capital stays in the business instead of depreciating in a server room.

-• Reduced IT headcount.
-Cloud platforms handle patching, updates, and infrastructure monitoring.
-Your IT team focuses on business operations instead of keeping servers alive.
+Cloud platforms handle patching, updates, and monitoring.
+Your IT team focuses on business operations.

 Security Comparison: Cloud vs. On-Premise

 Mortgage companies handle some of the most sensitive data in financial services.
 Social Security numbers, income records, bank statements, and credit reports.
-Security is not a feature request.
-It is a requirement.
+Security isn't a feature request — it's a regulatory requirement.

-• Physical storage systems are vulnerable to theft, fire, and flooding
+• Physical storage vulnerable to theft, fire, and flooding

-• Patches and updates depend on your IT team's schedule and capacity
+• Patches depend on IT team's schedule and capacity

 • Data encrypted at rest and in transit by default